hashicorp/terraform-website/content/source/docs/enterprise/api/user-tokens.md

 ------------|------------
 `:id`       | The ID of the User Token.

+The objects returned by this endpoint only contain metadata, and do not include the secret text of any authentication tokens.
+A token is only shown upon creation, and cannot be recovered later.

+-> **Note:** You must access this endpoint with a [user token](../users-teams-organizations/users.html#api-tokens), and it will only return useful data for that token's user account.

 Status  | Response                                | Reason
 --------|-----------------------------------------|----------
 [200][] | [JSON API document][] (`type: "authentication-tokens"`) | The request was successful